Visafe/VisafeLiteiOSClient/README.md

   <h5>Language: English</h5>
 </p>

-### VisafeiOS Legacy Repository migrated and now maintance at VisafeLightiOSClient
+### VisafeiOS Legacy Repository migrated and now maintance at VisafeLiteiOSClient

 <div style="text-align: center">VisafeiOSLite, forked from AdguardForiOS, is a free application created to protect users and their families from malware, unsafe websites, scams, and dangerous advertisements.</div>